 Wareham to Dorchester

 Pedalling along the Frome valley on quiet backroads, this charming route leads through a medley of typical Dorset villages set in a very rural scene with an award winning refreshment house a must for a stop.
 Pause at the Tank Museum if that's your thing and head on to Dorchester through the landscape that inspired so many of Hardy's writings.
 Take in the cob and thatch cottage where the author wrote his early novels and the house he later designed and lived in.
-A warm welcome awaits at your overnight stay for the next two nights.
+A warm welcome awaits at your overnight stay.

 19 miles (30 km)